Sweet Frugal Life

 Next, get into the habit of buying multiple items at the grocery store.
 The way I see it, if I’m going to buy one item, and I have a few extra dollars in my budget, than I might as well grab a few more.

-I do 90% of my shopping using Walmart’s Free Grocery Pick (get $10 off your first order using this link).
-I love this service for about 1 million reasons (really), but a huge reason is the ability to watch my grocery total as I add and subtract items to my order.
+I do 90% of my shopping using Walmart’s Free Grocery Pick, I love this service for about 1 million reasons (really), but a huge reason is the ability to watch my grocery total as I add and subtract items to my order.
 Whenever I am below my budgeted $100/week, I will add on a few more pantry staples.
 As a result, this helps my pantry to grow and keeps me in budget.

 3. Buy in Bulk

-Watch for opportunities to buy grocery items in bulk.
-Many groceries will be priced much lower if it is bought in bulk, but not all.
-Remember to always check the price per unit to make sure you are getting the best deal.
+Another way to frugally stock your pantry after completing the pantry challenge is to buy grocery items in bulk.
+Most groceries will be priced lower if it is bought in bulk, but not always.
+Remember to check the price per unit to make sure you are getting the best deal.

 One of the ways I shop in bulk is by shopping local grocery case lot sales.
 To find a case lot sale near you be sure to talk to your local grocer.
 In many areas these sales might be called different names or even unadvertised.
 So, don’t give up easily!